swiss-art-research-net/docs.swissartresearch/docs/pattern/general.md

 **E1 CRM Entity → P1 is identified by → E41 Appellation → P2 has type → E55 Type**{.modelling}

-In our case we chose to use the [Getty Art and Architecture Thesaurus](http://www.getty.edu/research/tools/vocabularies/aat/) which can provide us with diverse qualifiers.
+In our case, we chose to use the [Getty Art and Architecture Thesaurus](http://www.getty.edu/research/tools/vocabularies/aat/) which can provide us with diverse qualifiers.
 An example is in the Codebox 1, where we modelled a person surname, name and full name using the URI of the thesaurus as E55 Type.
 While in the example we used the entity E21 Person, the same pattern can be used across all the entities expressed in CIDOC-CRM.

 <script src="https://gist.github.com/ncarboni/0ef99d3e520a7496f8dd357dddd000fd.js"></script>